xgi-org/xgi/CODE_OF_CONDUCT.md

 ### Team vote

 Some team members may have a conflict of interest and may be excluded from discussions of a particular incident report.
-Excluding those members, decisions on the behavioral modification plans and consequences will be determined by a two-thirds majority vote of the Hypergraph Community Code of Conduct team.
+Excluding those members, decisions on the behavioral modification plans and consequences will be determined by a two-thirds majority vote of the XGI Community Code of Conduct team.

 ### Moderators approval

-Once the team has approved the behavioral modification plans and consequences, they will communicate the recommended response to the Hypergraph Community moderators.
+Once the team has approved the behavioral modification plans and consequences, they will communicate the recommended response to the XGI Community moderators.
 The team should not state who reported this incident.
 They should attempt to anonymize any identifying information from the report.

 Moderators are required to respond with whether they accept the recommended response to the report.
 If they disagree with the recommended response, they should provide a detailed response or additional context as to why they disagree.
 Moderators are encouraged to respond within a week.

-In cases where the moderators disagree on the suggested resolution for a report, the Hypergraph Community Code of Conduct team may choose to notify the Hypergraph Community Moderators.
+In cases where the moderators disagree on the suggested resolution for a report, the XGI Community Code of Conduct team may choose to notify the XGI Community Moderators.

 ### Follow up with the reported person

-The Hypergraph Community Code of Conduct team will work with the Hypergraph Community moderators to draft a response to the reported person.
+The XGI Community Code of Conduct team will work with the XGI Community moderators to draft a response to the reported person.
 The response should contain:

    * A description of the person's behavior in neutral language
    * The negative impact of that behavior